Nikoula86/tethers_analysis/GUI/README.txt

 - make exe
 - implement click delay (0.5 sec?) to prevent double overlapping points
 - solve error message when closing dimensiondefiner window with X
+- use same color/marker for analysis scripts as for GUI

 Documentation:
 - open terminal in the folder where "source_GUI.py" is and type ">> python source_GUI.py" to launch the application